AbhishekGhosh/preconnect/readme.txt

 2. HTML source of a webpage (the URLs above are added to the HTML source)

 == Changelog ==

+= 1.0 =
+- confirmed compatibility with WordPres 4.6.1

 = 0.1.0 =
 - confirmed compatibility with WordPres 4.2